Sunil-nith/Web_Scraping_Flipkart_Product_Data/README.md

 * Utilizes Selenium for handling dynamic content and hidden details.
 * Provides a basic framework for further data extraction from product detail pages.
 * Exports the basic product data to a CSV file.
-* Extract additional product details (e.g., description, ASIN, manufacturer) from    each product URL.
+* Extract additional product details (e.g., description, FSN, manufacturer) from    each product URL.
 * Updates the CSV file with the additional product details.